kartoza/miniSASS/docs/src/developer/profile.md

 ```

 #### POST
-Used to update User Profile detail, including certificate upload.
+Used to update the User Profile detail, including the certificate upload.
-The accepted content type are multipart/form-data.
+The accepted content type is multipart/form-data.

 Here is an example to send the POST request.
 ```typescript